HomeDiscoverHow It WorksHow does Diflucan work?

 Diflucan works by stopping the growth of yeast in the infected areas of the body.

-By blocking the synthesis of ergosterol, the drug increases the cell membrane’s permeability, resulting in killing the fungi cells.
+By blocking the synthesis of ergosterol, the drug increases the cell membrane’s permeability, killing the bugs.
+Basically it makes them pop.

 How is the drug administered?